actions-marketplace-validations/digital-ai_query-tag-action/README.md

 The `actions/checkout@v2` action will check out a shallow repository.
 Although that action's [readme](https://github.com/actions/checkout) documents how to unshallow, many users will never read that readme.
 For those savvy users who are already performing an unshallow, you may skip that operation in this action by passing the input `skip-unshallow: "true"`.

-**FORK NOTES** - this version removes the use of `--abbrev=0` from the `git describe` command so that we can determine if the tag points to an older sha.

 ## Inputs

 ### `include`